 Keep Quality Carbohydrates

-Carbs are getting a bad rap these days, especially with the ketogenic diet gaining popularity, but they happen to be the main fuel source for athletes and the preferred source of fuel for your brain.
+Carbs are getting a bad rap these days, especially with the popularity of the ketogenic diet, but they happen to be the main fuel source for athletes and the preferred source of fuel for your brain.
 However, the kind of carbohydrates you ingest affects not only your brain power and physical strength but also your immunity.
 Simple sugars (glucose, fructose, sucrose, honey) such as are found in candy and soda can negatively impact immunity by hampering the ability of white blood cells to engulf and kill invading bacteria by as much as 50 percent, according to a study published in The American Journal of Clinical Nutrition.
 Complex carbs did not cause the same problem, according to the same study: They are slower to digest, thereby stabilizing blood sugar levels, reducing your stress response, decreasing cortisol and moderating the undesired activation of immune cells.
 The soluble fiber found in complex carbs such as oatmeal, broccoli and carrots also helps remove toxins from the gut and acts as a prebiotic to nourish the good bacteria that reside in there, and which comprise a good portion of your immune system.

 Whenever possible, skip sugary and processed foods and stick to complex and fibrous carbohydrates.
 If you’re training intensely, carbs should make up 40 to 50 percent of your daily diet.
 If you’re training more moderately, you can cut that back to about 30 percent.
 But no matter what your intensity level, eat your carbs close to workout time: Recent research published in the Journal of Applied Physiology found that eating carbs during or after a tough workout helps boost your immune system.